DataFlexCode/DTAI/README.md

 The initial implementation was intended to focus on Anthropic's Claude API, supporting the messages, models, and files endpoints.

 OCD took over and soon there were interfaces for Grok, Gemini, and ChatGPT.

+#pandoc Dependency
+AIs return response text in markdown format.
+At present the framework converts the markdown to HTML for display using pandoc.
+You will need to install pandoc and add it to your system path so that it can be found via RUNPROGRAM.
+pandoc can be found here:  https://pandoc.org/installing.html

+If you don't want to use pandoc for conversion to HTML, feel free to write your own markdown to HTML converter in DataFlex and send me a pull request! ;)

+If you don't have pandoc installed and try to use the included demo program, you won't be able to see the responses in the HTML tab page.
+You will still see the raw text/JSON data with the responses though in the other tabs.

 #CLASSES
  - cdtJsonHttpTransfer (mixin: cJSON_mxin)